solisti/Group1Project3/README.md

-# Project 4
+# Project 4 - PITT
 This is group 1's implementation of Project 4 for EECS 448.
-This project represents a prototype of an image to text OCR reader and translation app.

-## Prototype description
+## Description
-The prototype is an image-to-text OCR reader and translation app that outputs an image file.
-It works by taking in an image as input, reading the text contained in the image,  and translating said text.
-It then replaces the source text on the image with the translated version.
-The size and background color of the input and outpuf files will match.
+PITT stands for Project 4 Image Text Translator.
+The program is an image-to-text OCR reader and translation app.
+The input is an image file (various file formats, such as .jpg, .png, etc.) and the output is a JPG image file.
+The program works by taking in an image that has some text in it in various languages, reading the text with an OCR engine, and converting it to a .txt file.
+It then translates the text in the .txt file to English.
+The final outputs are a .txt file with translated text, and an image file that looks like the input file, except the original non-English text on the image is replaced with the translated version.
+The size and background color of the input and outpuf files match.
 The user has a choice of 3 fonts and 4 font colors for the output image file.

 To use, an image file with text, and .ttf font files will be needed.
 Sample image files and font files for Arial, Times New Roman, and Comic Sans are provided in this repository.